 Main Figures:

 Fig. 1.
+Average taxonomic composition of halite microbial communities from Site 1 over time, estimated from whole metagenome reads with KRAKEN and visualized with KronaTools.

-Taxonomic and functional resilience after recovery period.
-Taxonomic composition of halite microbiomes over time, shown by (A) hierarchical clustering (correlation metric) of the Weighted Unifrac dissimilarity matrix and (B) the average relative abundance of archaeal sequences, based on 16S rDNA amplicon sequencing.
+Fig. 2.
+Halite microbial community taxonomic composition and functional potential over time.
+Taxonomic composition of halite microbiomes at each time point, shown by (A) hierarchical clustering (correlation metric) of the Weighted Unifrac dissimilarity matrix and (B) the average relative abundance of archaeal sequences, based on 16S rRNA gene amplicon sequencing.
+Error bars represent standard deviation; significance bars denote two tail t-test p-val<0.0001.
 The changes in functional potential of the halite communities is shown in (C) with a PCA of the abundance of KEGG pathways inferred from WMG co-assembly quantitation and (D) with hierarchical clustering (Euclidean metric) of differentially abundant pathways (ANOVA p<0.01, FDR=<1%), standardized to the maximum value in each row.
-Error bars represent standard deviation; significance bars denote two tail t-test p-val<0.0001.

-Fig. 2.
-Proteome adaptations across time.
+Fig. 3.
+Differences in predicted protein isoelectric points and potassium uptake potential over time.
 Analysis of the isoelectric points (pI) of proteins encoded in replicates of WMG assemblies from samples harvested at different dates, showing (A) the overall weighted distribution of the protein pIs, and the weighted average pI of proteins encoded in (B) all contigs and (E) only Halobacteria contigs.
-(D) pI distribution of proteins encoded in Bacteroidetes and Halobacteria contigs.
-Average potassium uptake potential across time point samples inferred from Trk gene relative abundance and quantified in (C) all contigs and (F) only Halobacteria contigs.
+(D) pI distribution of predicted proteins encoded in Bacteroidetes and Halobacteria contigs.
+Average potassium uptake potential across time point samples inferred from trk gene relative abundance and quantified in (C) all contigs and (F) only Halobacteria contigs.
 Error bars represent standard deviation; significance bars represent group significance based on a two tail t-test, and stars denote the p-value thresholds (*=0.01, **=0.001, ***=0.0001).

-Fig. 3.
-Strain membership rearrangement.
-Changes in fine-scale composition of halite communities over time shown with (A) hierarchical clustering (correlation metric) of an Unweighted Unifrac dissimilarity matrix (based on 16S rDNA amplicon sequencing), (B) hierarchical clustering (Euclidean metric) of standardized MAG abundances, (C) PCA of co-assembly contig abundances, and (D) weighted distributions of strain rearrangement (RI) of functional niches between time points.

 Fig. 4.
+Fine-scale taxonomic composition shifts across time.
+Fine-scale compositional changes of halite communities over time shown with (A) hierarchical clustering (correlation metric) of an Unweighted Unifrac dissimilarity matrix (based on 16S rRNA gene amplicon sequencing), (B) hierarchical clustering (Euclidean metric) of standardized MAG abundances, (C) PCA of co-assembly contig abundances, and (D) weighted distributions of taxonomic turnover (TTI) of functional niches between time points.
+The TTI of each functional category estimates the changes in organisms that encode it (see Methods).

+Fig. 5.
 Microbial community resilience model.
-Models of a microbiome adapting its functional potential in response to changing environmental conditions either with (A) a rapid rearrangement of the community’s taxonomic structure resulting from new organisms from the seed bank displacing most previously dominant taxa through niche intrusion (as seen in the initial shock from the rainfall), or with (B) a gradual adjustment in relative abundance of major taxa (as seen in the halite community recovery).
+Models of a microbiome adapting its functional potential in response to changing environmental conditions either with (A) a rapid shift of the community’s taxonomic composition resulting from new organisms from the seed bank displacing previously dominant taxa through niche intrusion (as seen in the initial shock from the rainfall), or with (B) a gradual adjustment in relative abundance of major taxa (as seen in the halite community recovery).
+On the y-axis, the vertical spread represents the abundance of a given taxon (A through H) and on the x-axis, darker colored bars show which functional category is encoded in their genomes.
+The seedbank (black bars) represents rare taxa in the community.
+The functional landscape curves at the top of each figure visualize the relative total abundance of each functional category, calculated by adding the abundances of the organisms that carry that function.
+Taxonomic turnover (TTI) rates were calculated for each model community in (A) and (B).

 Tables (Supplementary):